- No Surgery Required

 I was suffering with severe neck pain since last 7years , hav all type of physiotherapy and massages and chiropractor but no relief then I met Dr Sudheer and Dr minal at this center…

 Very good doctor.
 Suffering from knee pain from last 4 years and didn’t want to get a surgery.
-They treated my knee pain with out surgery with stem cell therapy.
+They treated my knee pain.
 I am very happy with the results.

 By far the best pain management specialists in town.
 After consulting several places with no effect, Epione made sure that they treated my mother’s delicate pain condition with patience…

 I am very thankful to doctors in Epione pain management center.
 My neck pain has gone which I was fighting since last 4 years .
 Dr sudhir Dara and dr minal have helped me come out…

 I finally got relief from my back pain thanks to Epione

 Back Pain Treatment